 Always wear rubber gloves when cleaning litter boxes, and if you are pregnant, avoid litter tray duties to minimise the risk of exposure to toxoplasmosis.

 Christmas is an exciting time for the family, but it always pays to take some extra precautions with our pets.
-There are many dangers around; below are some suggestions on how to ensure your cat stays safe during the Christmas period.
+There are many dangers around; below are some ways to ensure your cat stays safe during the Christmas period.

 The weaning process is the transition from drinking milk to eating solids which occurs gradually over several weeks.
 Kittens begin to show an interest in food around four weeks of age.
 At this time, they are still nursing frequently from their mother, but begin to eat a small amount of food; this gradually increases as the weeks go by.